You don’t have to ‘learn to live with it’. Hypnotherapy for tinnitus could help you to forget all about it.

 However, there are some who will frequent these fora in a state of constant rage at the condition they are experiencing and who will rage with equal vehemence at those who suggest that there might just be a solution.
 After all, nothing has worked for them (yet) and so why would it work for anybody else?

 With regard to tinnitus I have experienced the rage of those who claim that habituation is a fraud.
-Dr Nagler, who espouses habituation, is a frequent target of these really quite militant people.
-I’m by no means as prominent in this field as he is but I’ve had the occasional message proclaiming that habituation to tinnitus is a fraud and that I am a charlatan for suggesting otherwise.
+Dr Nagler, who espouses habituation and tinnitus retraining therapy, is a frequent target of these really quite militant people.
+I’m by no means as prominent in this field as he is but I’ve had the occasional message proclaiming that habituation to tinnitus is a fraudulent promise and that I am a charlatan for suggesting otherwise.

 I would urge you to put these people to one side.
 Habituation as a means of dealing with tinnitus has a sound body of research behind it.
 The fact that some people haven’t yet found it helpful doesn’t negate the fact that others have, as the following google review testifies: